-To summarize the above collected DD processes in short it is obvious that dislocations presented in growing crystals within characteristic thermal and stress fields are subjected to collective patterning for two reasons, i.e. i) minimization of the individual dislocation energy by screening in ensemble and, thus, contributing to decrease of the crystal enthalpy, and ii) self-organization of dissipative structures due to continuous entropy production via thermal, diffusive and stress fluxes being typically for open systems out of thermodynamic equilibrium to which belongs, strictly speaking, each crystallization process.
+To summarize the above collection of DD processes in short it is obvious that dislocations presented in growing crystals within characteristic thermal and stress fields are subjected to collective patterning for two reasons, i.e. i) minimization of the individual dislocation energy by screening in ensemble and, thus, contributing to decrease of the crystal enthalpy, and ii) self-organization of dissipative structures due to continuous entropy production via thermal, diffusive and stress fluxes being typically for open systems out of thermodynamic equilibrium to which belongs, strictly speaking, each crystallization process.

-Figure 5 summarizes important above listed DD processes having share at formation of dislocation patterning and bunching.
+Fig. 5 summarizes the special share of each above listed detail DD process at formation of dislocation patterning and bunching.

-3 Experimental observations and counter actions
+3. Experimental observations and counter actions